My name is Danielle Lussier, and I am Métis and mum to a Trio of Tiny Métis from Treaty 1 Territory and the Homeland of the Métis Nation.

 From 2018-2022, I served as the inaugural Indigenous Learner Advocate and Director of Indigenous and Community Engagement and as part-time professor at the University of Ottawa’s Faculty of Law (Common Law Section).
 In this role, I taught upper-year seminars and a first-year thematic course in Indigenous Legal Traditions.
 I also established and stewarded the Faculty of Law’s community beading circle which created personalized academic regalia for Indigenous graduates and builds community practice grounded in love, honour, and law.

-I now make my home on the shores of Lake Ontario, where I serve as Associate Vice-Principal, Indigenous Knowledges and Learning at the Royal Military College of Canada, as a cross-appointed professor at Queen’s Faculty of Law, and as Fellow of Queen’s Institute for Intergovernmental Relations.
-In each of these roles, I hope to build better learning spaces for Indigenous learners and - as always - lead with love.
+I now make my home on the shores of Lake Ontario where I work to build better learning spaces for Indigenous learners and - as always - lead with love.

 Art with Beads - Ottawa Metis Handmade Beads - Danielle Lussier Meek Profile Photo.jpg